nsw logo NSW Government

 • take reasonable care for the health and safety of others

-• comply with any reasonable instructions, policies and procedure given by their employer, business or controller of the workplace.
+• comply with any reasonable instructions, policies and procedure given by their employer, business or controller of the workplace

 Planning and advice

-Developing a documented plan that includes what health and safety issues need to be fixed, by when, by whom and how ensures all matters are addressed.
+To ensure all health and safety issues are addressed, develop a documented plan that includes what needs to be fixed, how, by when and by whom.
 In some cases, interim measures may need to be put in place, particularly where large fixes may be required.
 This plan should be agreed to by all parties.

-Shed owners, who may engage alternate contractors, have a responsibility to advise them of any identified health and safety issues that have been previously identified, to ensue no worker is inadvertently put at risk.
+Shed owners, who may engage alternate contractors, have a responsibility to advise them of any identified health and safety issues which have been previously identified, to ensue no worker is inadvertently put at risk.

 Back to top